-Thirty years ago Dr. George C. Fraser had a vision to use networking as the tool to transform African American communities for the better.
-He wrote the book on networking, literally, it’s called “Success Runs in Our Race: The Complete Guide to Effective Networking in the Black Community.”
-It’s a book that is a classic and a required reading at most HBCUs.
+Thirty years ago, Dr. George C. Fraser had a vision to use networking as a tool to transform African American communities for the better.
+So he wrote the book on networking, literally.
+It’s called “Success Runs in Our Race: The Complete Guide to Effective Networking in the Black Community.”
+It’s a book that’s a classic and required reading at most HBCUs.

-This year I attended his Power Networking Conference.
-I admit, I haven’t been to the conference since my daughter was born – which was 20 years ago!
-The conference, held in Prince George’s County, MD at the Gaylord National Resort, celebrated its 30 year anniversary.
+In 2017, I attended his Power Networking Conference.
+I admit I hadn’t been to the conference since my daughter was born over 20 years ago!
+The conference, held in Prince George’s County, MD, at the Gaylord National Resort, celebrated its 30th anniversary that year.

 Dr. Fraser’s vision was always about connecting the dots.

 By the way, this year’s Power Networking Conference takes place from August 11-14.
 The entirely virtual event features incredible speakers, including 50+ “black overachievers who have promised to lend you their expertise and reveal secrets for success that you can use immediately.”
 You won’t want to miss it!
 Click here to register and reserve your spot.

 Did you learn a lot from this post?
 Ready for more?
 Here are three posts to read next: